LilaGuill/news/README.md

 **Functionalities**

-- The page "Home" displays articles from News API : https://newsapi.org/docs/endpoints/top-headlines.
+- The page "Home" displays articles from News API : https://newsapi.org/docs/endpoints/top-headlines
-- In Home page a menu allows the user to search articles by categories.
+- On the Home page a menu allows the user to search articles by categories
-- In Home page a search bar allows the user to search articles containing specfics words
+- On the Home page a search bar allows the user to search articles containing specfics words
-- The page "Article" displays the article selected by the user with more details.
+- The page "Article" displays the article selected by the user with more details

 ## Running the project